 A visit to the vast Parque Nacional del Monte Alén, the highlight of the small Central African country of Equatorial Guinea, is definitely not a walk in the park.
 Tourist infrastructure in the form of hotels or campsites is lacking, but the oppressively hot and humid rainforest is teeming with wildlife: as many as sixteen species of monkeys, including gorillas, mandrils and red-headed mangabeys, more than a thousand elephants, crocodiles and the giant and up to three-kilogram Goliath frogs.
 For sea turtles and colonial architecture, travel to Corsico, although reaching this island is an even greater logistical challenge.
 At the crater lake of Lago Mazafim on the island of Annobón, you are guaranteed to be the only tourist.

-2. Sao Tome and Principe: African dream destination with 8,000 visitors a year
+2. Sao Tome and Principe: African dream destination with 8,000 visitors per year

 3. Turkmenistan: Asian state secret with 14,000 visitors per year